 A CRM platform brings a new competitive edge to your organization.
 The efficiencies and process improvements that extend from marketing campaign planning and personalized customer service to two-way customer engagements can help drive revenue through improved customer interactions.

-Looking at the breadth and depth of the CRM platforms available today, it's easy to see why CRM is so widely adopted: It offers rich, powerful functionality for organizations of every size.
-But that variety can make choosing the right CRM platform overwhelming.
+Looking at the breadth and depth of the CRM platforms and compatible marketing tools available today, it's easy to see why CRM is so widely adopted: It offers rich, powerful functionality for organizations of every size.
+But that variety can make choosing the right suite of SaaS tools overwhelming.

-The first step, after you've determined that implementing CRM or adding to your existing CRM could benefit your organization, is browsing the tool store.
+The first step, after you've determined that implementing CRM or adding to your existing CRM could benefit your organization, is browsing the tool store of CRM products.

 What you're buying

 CRM technology is pretty mature at this point.
 The major CRM tools have been around for years and have kept pace with cloud and mobile growth.
 Many offerings are available for SMBs, and several niche products exist for those companies that only need a small subset of CRM functionality, such as email marketing automation or customer service.

 Because CRM technology is evolving so rapidly, it's useful to break it down by how long features have been around.
 This will help predict their importance; for example, which functions are older core features vs. which are new, such as artificial intelligence or chatbots, and may or may not be widely adopted by your competitors.
 This is especially helpful when evaluating what your competitors may be doing.